Stallergenes Greer

-Stallergenes Greer International AG is a global biopharmaceutical company headquartered in Baar, Switzerland, specializing in the diagnosis and treatment of respiratory allergies through immunotherapy.
+Stallergenes Greer International AG is a global biopharmaceutical company headquartered in Baar, Switzerland, specializing in the diagnosis and treatment of allergies through allergen immunotherapy.

-Stallergenes Greer International AG is the parent company of GREER Laboratories, Inc. (registered office in the U.S.) and Stallergenes S.A.S. (registered office in France).
+Stallergenes Greer International AG is the parent company of Greer Laboratories, Inc. (registered office in the U.S.) and Stallergenes S.A.S. (registered office in France).

-With 1035 employees in 2021, Stallergenes Greer operates in 19 countries.
+With 1129 employees in 2023, Stallergenes Greer operates in 21 countries and 44 countries including the distribution network.

-Stallergenes Greer's core manufacturing facilities are located both in Europe (Antony and Amilly in France) and in the USA (Lenoir, North Carolina and San Diego, California).
+Stallergenes Greer's core manufacturing facilities are located both in Europe (Antony and Amilly in France), in the USA (Lenoir, NC; Mathiston, MI; and San Diego, CA), and in Canada (Dutton, ON).